 As a student at the U of G you may be eligible under the Supplemental Health Care portion of your Student Health Plan for benefits to help fund the cost of a psycho-educational assessment (completed by a registered psychologist or registered psychological associate).

 1. Get a referral

-Meet with the LD Specialist at the CSD to get a referral to a psychologist.
+Meet with the LD Specialist at SAS to get a referral to a psychologist.
 She will discuss various funding options with you, including the Student Benefit Plan and help you start the process.

 2. Obtain a prescription